weiyentan/community.dbatools/docs/community.dbatools.database.md

 * [Examples](#Example)

 ## Synopsis
 * Tasks to manage databases using [dbatools](https://github.com/sqlcollaborative/dbatools) module.
-This
+The tasks involved will be adding/removing standard or availability group databases.

 ## Requirements
 * PowerShell module [dbatools](https://github.com/sqlcollaborative/dbatools) needs to be installed on the Ansible host/execution environment.